quick-vite/gh-pages-spa/README.md

 console.log(fixedPath) //: "https://quick-vite.github.io/gh-pages-spa/path1/"

-// If you need to know the route-base of you GitHub Pages app, you can access this through the `routeBase` constant console.log(routeBase) //: "/gh-pages-spa"
+// If you need to know the route-base of you GitHub Pages app, you can access this through the `routeBase` getter console.log(routeBase()) //: "/gh-pages-spa"
 ```

 And that's it, now you can run vite like normal and [deploy it to GitHub Pages](#deploying).